FractalBlocks/idb-simple/README.md

 # idb-simple

-This library wraps [idb library](https://github.com/jakearchibald/idb) implement a simple key-value storage on top and add some helper methods such as for storing images
+Simple key-value and object storage for IndexedDB and some helper methods such as for storing images

 ## Getting started